elexis/keycloak-check-browser-update-authenticator/README.md

 # Keycloak Conditional Check Browser Update Authenticator

-This conditional authenticator can be activate to check the browser used via the [browser-update](http://browser-update.org "Browser-Update.org") code.
+This authenticator can be included to check the browser used via the [browser-update](http://browser-update.org "Browser-Update.org") code.

-Currently it always returns success, but if the browser is to old, the resp. info page is shown on the first login screen.
+Currently it always returns success, but if the browser is too old, the resp. info page is shown on the first login screen.

+By enabling test mode on the authenticator, the info screen can be configured to be always visible.

 ## Build